 I stored it in my garage and Jennifer listed it on Craigslist.
 It sold in 2 days.
 So, there is a market for these old 3-ways as some people love them.
 So if you have something similar take it slow in the removal process and keep up with all the pieces because these seem to be easily resold for a few hundred bucks.
 It was really nice to recoup some of the cost of the new Dometic CFX 65DZ.

 Once the unit was out.
 I had to clean up all the old insulation, along with an amazing amount of dead flies.
-I am so happy this unit is gone and there is no place left for flies to come in, hide, and die.
-The Installation of the Dometic CFX 65 DZ is a nice upgrade as it doesn’t need to be vented or drained to the outside.
-I, therefore, needed to plug the drain port and fill in the two large vent holes in the camper’s side wall.
+I am so happy this unit is gone and there is no place left for flies to come and die.
+The Dometic CFX installation is a nice upgrade as it doesn’t need to be vented or drained to the outside.
+I, therefore, needed to plug the drain port and fill in the two large vent holes in the camper’s sidewall.
 We thought about putting a new window in the top vent hole but quickly decided that having the new fridge in direct sunlight was probably not the best way to keep it cool.

 Using Our Old Hinged Wall

 This next step is where some of you out there trying to do something similar may have to get creative.
 We had decided to remove the hinged back wall from our Palomino Bronco 1500 and had that entire piece to use for filling the holes left by the fridge removal (You can check out the remodel of the back wall here).
-I took those piece and cut them to fill the holes.
-I had to reinforce the edges of the new pieces with 1″ x 1″ pieces of wood.
+I took that piece and cut it to fill in the holes.
+I had to reinforce the edges of the new pieces with 1″ x 1″ strips of wood.